-For the optional AC supply two power supplies - mounted to backside of each unit - and 50 m power cables are available (Figure 11).
+For the optional AC supply two power supplies , which are mounted to the backside of each unit, and 50 m power cables are available (Figure 11Figure 2).
 The AC supplies power both the MWS and LAS receiver/transmitter.
-The only exception is transmitter of BLS2000 from Scintec.
-This unit must be supplied separately, because its power consumption is too large.
+The only exception is transmitter of Scintec's BLS2000.
+This unit must be supplied with power separately, because its power consumption is too large.